American Cooperative School of Tunis: History

 The American Cooperative School of Tunis was founded in 1959, originally as an American Elementary School only teaching Grades PreK-8.
 A ninth grade was added in 1982 and a tenth grade in 1993.
-Eleventh and twelfth grade were added in 1995 and 1996 respectively with the first graduating class being the class of June 1997.
+Eleventh and twelfth grades were added in 1995 and 1996, respectively, with the first graduating class being the class of June 1997.

 The school's enrolment increased dramatically following the temporary relocation of the African Development Bank from its headquarters in Abidjan, Côte d'Ivoire to Tunis, Tunisia in 2003.

 Following attacks on the nearby US Embassy, protesters torched the school building containing the Elementary School Library on September 14, 2012.
 Fire and smoke damage spread to 12 adjoining classrooms rendering them unsafe.
 The entire block was condemned.
-The remainder of the campus was ransacked and looted for several hours resulting in over $5.5 million in estimated damages and loss.
+The remainder of the campus was ransacked and looted for several hours, resulting in over $5.5 million in estimated damage.

 However, the school commenced within a few days and is now back and flourishing better than ever, thanks to rebuilding efforts from the many countries and persons involved.

 Facilities

 ACST is located on a 10 acre campus with completely new or renovated building dedicated to pre-school, elementary, middle and high school.
 A three-year expansion project was completed in May 2006 and includes a new elementary playground space with new equipment, an amphitheatre and green space.
 A new facility in currently in the works and should be finished in 2016/17.

 The admin/preschool building contains an elementary library with an amphitheater and elementary computer lab.
 For the secondary school there are two science labs, two computer labs, two art rooms and the main library with more than 12,000 volumes and a computer research area.
 Other buildings house a large music classroom, school store, copy center and warehouse.

 The school has a full gym/auditorium (with three classrooms), a second newly constructed gym, a cafeteria and a regulation sized grass-covered soccer/softball field with a 300-meter track being renovated this year.
 An on-campus parking garage for 74 vehicles was constructed last school year.
 ACST shares use of a newly constructed 25-meter swimming pool located at the nearby United States Embassy to Tunisia.

-Bus transportation is available to and from the school from most residential areas of Tunis, La Marsa, Gammarth, El Manar and Carthage.
+Bus transportation is available to and from the school from most residential areas of Tunis, La Marsa, Gammarth, El Manar and Tunisia Carthage.